raymondgh/Hex-Color/README.md

 It is lightest at noon and darkest at midnight.

 The text color is white for the first and last 6 hours of the day, otherwise it is black.
+Links are yellow when the bg is gray, and blue when it's white/black

-Label the target element with id="time"
+To use, label the target element with id="time" and call the script